Student Frequently Asked Questions

 - Use at least 6 characters, with at least one of them being a number

 - Try substituting a zero for the letter 'O' or the number one for the letter 'L'

 - Use upper and lower-case letters (passwords are case-sensitive).

 - Try using an acronym as a password.
 Think of a poem or song phrase that you like and

 can remember, then use the first letter of each word in the phrase as the password.

 Regular maintenance occurs nightly from 3:45 am to 4:15 am.
 The UTC login process

-depends on multiple servers to provide you with access to the UTC Online content.
+depends on multiple servers to provide you with access to the UTC Learn content.
+From

 there may be a brief period of no access.
 If the service goes down during a time that